dorian599/docker101/README.md

-Enter into any folder and execute "docker-compose up -d"
+Enter into any folder and execute this "docker-compose up -d"